JakubK/OpenMPI-Docker-Playground/README.md

 ### How to use

-Move your C program file to `project` directory and run
+Move your C program file named as `program.c` to `project` directory and run

 ```sh
 docker-compose up